baiyun-jing/gwe/content/faqs.md

 +++
-title = "Frequently Asked Questions about women in economics and the Harvard GWE group" date = "2019-04-10"
+title = "FAQs: women in economics and the Harvard GWE group" date = "2019-04-10"
 +++